-Abstract: We investigate computable isomorphism types of (nonassociative) rings.
-We prove that for any $n \in \omega \cup \{\omega\}$ there exists a ring with exactly n computable isomorphism types.
-We also investigate the relationship between the number of computable isomorphism types of a ring and the number of computable isomorphism types of its expansion by a finite number of constants.
+Abstract: We investigate computable isomorphism types of groups.
+Our main result states that for any $n \in \omega \cup \{\omega\}$ there exists a computably categorical nilpotent of class 2 group G which being expanded by a finite number of constants has exactly n computable isomorphism types.
+This result is based on the similar result for computable nonassociative rings.